HenryBass/python-cheatsheet/markdown/02_Flow_Control.md

     print('Jimmy Five Times ({})'.format(str(i)))
 ```

 The *range()* function can also be called with three arguments.
 The first two arguments will be the start and stop values, and the third will be the step argument.
 The step is the amount that the variable is increased by after each iteration.
+You don't need to pre-define i.

 ```python
 for i in range(0, 10, 2):